Best Treble Booster Pedals to Make Your Guitar Scream

 Here is my list of the best treble booster pedals you can get for your money.

-Even though Electro Harmonix is a well-known name in the guitar effects industry, their treble booster pedal, the Screaming Bird Nano, comes at a surprisingly low price.
+Even though Electro Harmonix is a well-known name in the guitar effects industry (particularly for their overdrive and looper pedals), their treble booster pedal, the Screaming Bird Nano, comes at a surprisingly low price.

 It sports the recognizable Electro Harmonix design with grey metal casing, single black knob, and red indicator light.
 It looks and feels as durable as many of their other pedals, while it doesn’t take up a lot of space on a pedalboard.

 Unfortunately, this pedal leaves much to be desired.
 Although it produces a decent sound and provides your guitar with some serious bite, its options are pretty limited compared to some other entries on the list.
 It does, however, do its main job perfectly – it adds up to 20 dB of high frequency gain, so your guitar will surely cut through any mix.

 If you’re just getting into treble booster pedals, this pedal is a great choice.
 It gives you a clear image of what treble boosters do and comes at a very affordable price.

 Since it’s capable of boosting all aspects of the frequency range as well as the entire signal, the Java Boost from Keeley Electronics isn’t strictly a treble booster.
 However, when it comes to boosting your treble signals, it does this job better than many dedicated treble booster pedals.